maforget/ComicRackKeygen/README.md

 ##### [fullscreen.py](https://gist.githubusercontent.com/maforget/186a99205140acd3f7d3328ad1466e62/raw/8c7c0ecab28fb9a6037adbe19ff553e3597cccd6/fullscreen.py).
 It will automatically fullscreen the application when either opening a book or starting the application depending on which you enable).
 Copy the file in either `%programfiles%\ComicRack\Scripts` or `%appdata%\cYo\ComicRack\Scripts`.

+##### [comicrack-copy-move-field](https://github.com/maforget/comicrack-copy-move-field).
+Moves or copies info from one field to another.
+Can either replace or append to the destination field.
+Small update from the original to permit dates to be copied or moved.